 A foundation is defined as an arrangement of various “foundation units” through which the loads from a building are transferred to supporting soil or rock.
 A “foundation unit” refers to any one of the structural parts of a permanent foundation, such as footings, foundation walls, block, piers and pier type foundations constructed of cement products such as concrete, concrete block, wood or any other approved material.

 A foundation does not include non-load bearing partition walls, weeping tiles, damp proofing, waterproofing, and parging or encompass load bearing structures that form part of the above ground construction such as columns, beams, posts and above ground load bearing walls.

-As a rule of thumb, if for example, a row "infill" home has a pre-existing foundation from a previously occupied structure and the pre-existing portion exceeds 40% of the footings as determined by linear measurement (footprint), the home may not have statutory warranty coverage.
-Ultimately, the question will be whether the pre-existing foundation elements are so significant as to indicate the whole home or project is not entitled to coverage.
+As a possible guide or consideration, if for example, a newly constructed dwelling in an existing neighbourhood is built upon a pre-existing foundation from a previously occupied structure and the pre-existing portion exceeds 40% of the footings as determined by linear measurement (footprint), the home may not have statutory warranty coverage.
+Ultimately, however, the question will be whether the pre-existing foundation elements are so significant as to indicate the whole home or project is not entitled to coverage.